Image in modal.

 One of the biggest ways a building automation system (BAS) can assist with environmental goals is to simply put everything in the same place, where operators can visualize, monitor, and improve systems, including fire, lighting, security, and HVAC.
 According to the Drawdown Project, building automation systems can boost heating and cooling efficiency by more than 20% and energy use for lighting, appliances, and other systems by 8%.

-“Connected building automation systems also support operators by providing actionable data and analytics, helping them identify problems and opportunities to improve the building’s performance,” Brain Meyers, system controls portfolio leader, Trane Commercial, added.
+“Connected building automation systems also support operators by providing actionable data and analytics, helping them identify problems and opportunities to improve the building’s performance,” Brian Meyers, system controls portfolio leader, Trane Commercial, added.
 “When a building is equipped with a BAS, there is the double benefit of having all the building’s data that can be used to act on and reduce energy use and intensity.”

 With automation contributing to lower energy usage, naturally that helps the “e” portion, which can be further enhanced with these systems also reducing GHG emissions.